elestyle/elepay_flutter/README.md

 ...

 // Create the charge data(a JSON object) by invoking elepay API
-// Then transform the data to String instance and pass it to the elepay SDK to processing payment. var res = await ElepayFlutter.handlePayment(chargePayload);
+// Then transform the data to String instance and pass it to the elepay SDK to process the payment. var res = await ElepayFlutter.handlePayment(chargePayload);
 // Handle the result data.
 if (res is ElepayResultSucceeded) {